> Skip repeated content

 What is the treatment for a torn meniscus?

 Nonsurgical treatments, such as anti-inflammatory medications and rehabilitation with a physical therapist may help some people with a torn meniscus.
-Other patients will need surgery, usually either a trimming or repair of the meniscus.
+Other patients will need surgery, which entails either trimming or repairing the meniscus.
 Treatments may also depend on whether the tear is traumatic or degenerative.

 Treatment for a meniscus tear without surgery